seahyinghang8/sudoku-game-website/README.md

 # Sudoku Game

 This is a simple Sudoku game built using next.js, Supabase, and Tailwind CSS.
+Check out the live demo at [https://sudoku-game-website.vercel.app](https://sudoku-game-website.vercel.app)

 ![Demo Video](sudoku-demo.gif)